Cheap full coverage car insurance companies in 2024

 Expert tips on how to shop for the cheapest full coverage policy

 The Insurance Information Institute industry group provides tips on how to get the best rates possible.
-Perhaps the biggest money-saving strategy is to tap into that long list of discounts that car insurance companies offer.
+Perhaps the biggest money-saving strategy is tapping into insurance companies' long list of discounts.

-“Auto insurance is a very competitive market and carriers want your business,” the III’s Freidlander says.
+“Auto insurance is a very competitive market and carriers want your business,” the Triple-I’s Friedlander says.
 “Many national and regional companies offer a wide range of discounts that could trim your premium bills by 40% or more.”

 Other tips for getting the cheapest rates possible include:

-• Sign up for a usage-based telematics program.
+• Consider usage-based insurance (UBI).
 Devices installed in cars or on phone apps that monitor your driving mileage and behavior can lead to lower rates if you demonstrate good driving patterns.
-“Insurers could ding you with a rate increase if they detect poor driving habits,” Freidlander says.
+“Insurers could ding you with a rate increase if they detect poor driving habits,” Friedlander says.

 • Maintain a good credit history.
 Insurance carriers have plenty of data showing that drivers with poor credit reports also have worse accident records than average drivers.